websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/accounts-api-basics.md

 ## Put an Account

-Completely overwrite an existing account with the following cURL and Java commands.
-Note, replace `1234` with your account's ID.
+Completely overwrite an existing Account with the following cURL and Java commands.
+Note, replace `1234` with your Account's ID.

 ### Account_PUT_ById.sh